Here are some tips that have made a huge difference to the speed at which I learn languages:

 – These days you can even watch British or American TV via your computer by using something called VPN.
 Click VPN to see how this works.

 – Change the language on your computer and on all the programs you use like Facebook, Google, Hotmail etc. Everything is in the same place, regardless of the language, so mostly this is super simple but will still help!

 – Get a Kindle or a Kindle app and read everywhere!
 Use the in-built dictionary to look up words.
 Also works offline!

 – You must read.
 Just like with TV, read what you like, what you would normally read in your own language.
 Newspapers, magazines, books.
 You can find an immense amount of material available freely online, especially if your target language is English.
-Try The Guardian, get The Economist app (lead article plus four other articles for free), see what else is available – you DON’T need to spend money.
+Try The Guardian, see what else is available – you DON’T need to spend money.

 – If do have a little money to spend, and if you prefer having a hard copy (i.e. a printed magazine) maybe try Spotlight (or one of their sister publications for German, French, Italian, Spanish) There’s a Business English version as well.
 When I first started learning German I signed up for a one-year subscription to the German version and read every issue cover to cover and found it a big help.
 Total cost?
 Only 60EUR.